lisaogren/sails-hook-next/README.md

 sails new my-project --no-frontend && cd my-project
 ```

 Then install the hook using npm.
-You also need to chip in its dependencies.
+You also need to ship in its dependencies.

 ```
 npm install --save sails-hook-next react react-dom next